 Microsoft, in particular, was heavily influenced by the Macintosh.
 Although the company initially provided software for Apple computers, it shifted its focus to the development of the Windows operating system, which would eventually become the dominant platform for personal computers.
 Despite legal battles between Apple and Microsoft over similarities in their user interfaces, the success of the Macintosh ultimately spurred the growth and development of the broader personal computing market.

-The Macintosh also played a key role in establishing the desktop publishing industry, which changed the way printed materials were created and distributed.
+The Macintosh also played a crucial role in establishing the desktop publishing industry, changing how printed materials were created and distributed.
 The computer’s advanced graphics capabilities, combined with its ease of use and wide range of compatible software, made it the go-to platform for desktop publishing professionals.
 This revolution in publishing not only transformed the print industry but also democratized the creation and dissemination of information, enabling small businesses and individuals to produce professional-quality materials.

 Interesting Anecdotes